incitron/incitron_docs/pages/03_core_library.md

 ---
 layout: default
-title: core library
+title: Core library
 nav_order: 3
 has_children: false
 ---

-# core incitron library
+# Core incitron library

-## building & compiling
+## Building & compiling

 incitron is compiled using the [CMake meta-build system](https://cmake.org/).
 The core engine is developed and tested on Windows 10, Mac and Linux (Ubuntu).